 Enrichment and Work Experience

 Students are required to complete a one week work experience placement in the designated week in the summer term.
 Work experience is a vital part of a young person’s learning experience.
-It supports the academic skills they develop during their time here and allows them to acquire skills that cannot be taught in the classroom.
+It supports the academic skills they develop during their time at The Sixth Form and allows them to acquire skills that cannot be taught in the classroom.
 Responsibility for obtaining this placement lies ultimately with the learner, although there is vast amount of support and guidance available to assist them through the work experience officer, careers guidance team, curriculum teachers and their personal tutor.

 Criminology is useful for learners considering a career in the field of crime, legal system, or forensic science.
 Learners must have a keen interest in current affairs related to deviant and criminal behaviour.
 Following the news is essential to keep abreast with both reported and under-reported crime.
-Recommended textbook is by WJEC Level 3 Applied Certificate and Diploma Criminology by Carole A Henderson.
+Recommended textbook is by WJEC Level 3 Applied Certificate and Diploma Criminology by Carole A Henderson and another recommended book is: Criminology Book One by Robert Webb.

 Criminology combines well with other social science and humanities subjects including: Law, Psychology, and Sociology as well as the Single Vocational A Level in Public Services.